ashleve/lightning-hydra-template/README.md

 </details>

-Next, you can execute it with: `python run.py hparams_search=hparams_config_name`. <br>
+Next, you can execute it with: `python run.py -m hparams_search=mnist_optuna`<br>
-Using this approach doesn't require you to add any boilerplate into your pipeline, everything is defined in a single config file!
+Using this approach doesn't require you to add any boilerplate into your pipeline, everything is defined in a single config file.
 You can use different optimization frameworks integrated with Hydra, like Optuna, Ax or Nevergrad.
 <br><br>